cloudnative-pg/cloudnative-pg/docs/src/security.md

 ### Pod Security Policies

+!!!
+Important
+    PodSecurityPolicy was deprecated in Kubernetes v1.21 and fully removed in Kubernetes v1.25, since the operator is still being tested in old versions we keep this section, but versions older than 1.25 aren't supported by the community.

 A [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) is the Kubernetes way to define security rules and specifications that a pod needs to meet to run in a cluster.